hanyuhanyuhanyu/GodzamoKrazy/README.md

 ## What's new?
 <details>
 <summary>Click to expand!</summary>
+2022 Aug 1
+- Any spell casting method that checks for a frenzy will now also check for a Dragon Harvest, *if* Reaper of Fields or Reality Bending is an active aura

 2022 Jul 29
 - Add a fifth auto cast option (#75).
 This works like the existing FTHOF auto cast but will only cast click and building specials.